 Reaching the camp, the Elongated Man then saw a startling sight.
 The bearded man had changed his features until he resembled none other than Bruce Wayne, and the giant Blockbuster sat confused and uncertain what to do.

 Blockbuster frowned, then smiled as he understood that his little friend was safe.
-He tore past the Bruce Wayne double to race after Jones and his gang, who scattered in all directions to escape his lethal pounding blows.
+The mutated Mark Desmond tore past the double of Bruce Wayne to race after Jones and his gang, who scattered in all directions to escape his lethal pounding blows.

 Ralph Dibny and the bearded man — still appearing to look like Bruce Wayne — calmed the Blockbuster down as they captured and bound the thugs.
 They even found Boss Jones himself cowering in fear behind a nearby boulder.
 As the two brought him back as a prisoner, keeping the Blockbuster from killing him, the miners cheered at their new freedom.